Jakub-Badzioch/Bmi_Calculator/README.md

 ## Usage

-1. Access the application in your browser at `http://127.0.0.1:5000/`.
+1. Access the application in your browser at `http://localhost:9874`.

 2. Calculate BMI:
    - Enter your weight and height.
    - View the calculated BMI on the result page.

 3. Find Suitable Meal:
-   - Navigate to `/meal`.
+   - Navigate to `/meals`.
    - Enter criteria such as max kcal.
    - Receive a report with details of suitable meals or a message indicating no suitable meal was found.

-4. Populate Database:
-   - Visit `/populate_db` to add a sample meal records to the database.